oalnaseri/oalnaseri.github.io/_news/announcement_8.md

 related_posts: false
 ---

-"Deep Learning Autoencoders for Reducing PAPR in Coherent Optical Systems" Accepted to
-<a href="https://icc2025.ieee-icc.org/">IEEE International Conference on Communications (ICC)</a> Montreal, Canada.
+"Deep Learning Autoencoders for Reducing PAPR in Coherent Optical Systems" Accepted to <a href="https://icc2025.ieee-icc.org/">IEEE International Conference on Communications (ICC) Montreal, Canada.</a>